 If you have had your car for a long stretch of time, it can make sense to drop pricier coverage options like collision and comprehensive to save money.
 You could opt to pay for liability coverage only instead, or for enough insurance to meet your state minimum coverage requirements.
 Either way, you would pay lower auto insurance premiums as a result.

 You may be able to qualify for lower insurance premiums if you’re willing to take a defensive driving course.
-Just remember that only state-approved courses qualify for this discount.

 Because auto insurance rates vary so widely from company to company, you’re doing yourself a disservice if you don’t take the time to shop around and compare policies with at least three or four insurers.
 If you don’t want to take the time to speak with multiple insurance agents, it’s fairly easy to compare multiple quotes in one place using a platform like Gabi.

-Install a monitoring device
+Install a Monitoring Device

 Some auto insurance companies let you install a device that monitors your driving habits in order to save on premiums.
 With Allstate Drivewise, for example, you can secure significant auto insurance discounts based on your driving performance.